In May, Ben Wilcox leaves off sugaring and heads to his favorite trout streams. Here, he shares (some of) his secrets for success.

 Living in Richmond, Wilcox likes to fish the Winooski where he goes for bass and trout in the summer and heads to some of the other rivers that spill into Lake Champlain for steelhead and landlocked Atlantic salmon in the fall.
 He chronicles the fishing conditions, the hatches, the flies he uses on his website—everything except the spots he heads to.

 “Last year I saw more fly-fishermen on the river than I ever have and way more people in spots than I ever recall seeing.
-People are getting in on the sport, which is good, and more people are fly-fishing, which has less of an impact on the fish population, since so many practice catch-and-release” he says.
+People are getting in on the sport, which is good, and more people are fly-fishing, which has less of an impact on the fish population since so many practice catch-and-release” he says.
 However, it does mean that he works harder to find his spots.
 “I sometimes have to drive a little farther and hit some waters that get overlooked.
 I don’t want to bring clients to fish next to other people.
 I don’t want to see other people.”
 If he sees someone else fishing, Wilcox follows etiquette and moves on, and he expects others to do the same.

-Last May, Wilcox found himself, along with guide Matt Stedina, guiding Bill McLaughlin, the president of Orvis.
+In May 2017, Wilcox found himself, along with guide Matt Stedina, guiding Bill McLaughlin, the president of Orvis.
 “Yeah, that was a bit of pressure,” he says with a laugh.
 They were fishing the White River when Wilcox’s phone started buzzing.
 “I didn’t want to answer with clients around, so I waited until they were done,” he says.
 It turned out his wife had gone into labor one month early.
 He arrived at the hospital just 45 minutes before his second daughter was born.

 That was the catch of the day.